BrentOzarULTD/SQL-Server-First-Responder-Kit/README.md

 All of the above OutputTableName parameters are optional: if you don't want to collect all of the stats, you don't have to.
 Keep in mind that the sp_BlitzCache results will get large, fast, because each execution plan is megabytes in size.

-Then fire up the [First Responder Kit Power BI dashboard.](https://www.brentozar.com/first-aid/first-responder-kit-power-bi-dashboard/)

 ### Logging Performance Tuning Activities

-On the Power BI Dashboard, you can show lines for your own activities like tuning queries, adding indexes, or changing configuration settings.
+You can also log your own activities like tuning queries, adding indexes, or changing configuration settings.
 To do it, run sp_BlitzFirst with these parameters:

 * @OutputDatabaseName = typically 'DBAtools'
 * @OutputSchemaName = 'dbo'
 * @OutputTableName = 'BlitzFirst' - the quick diagnosis result set goes here
-* @LogMessage = 'Whatever you wanna show in the Power BI dashboard'
+* @LogMessage = 'Whatever you wanna show in your monitoring tool'

 Optionally, you can also pass in: